DOSull/Spatial-Data-Science/video-indexes/week03.md

 ***

 ## Making maps in *R*
-These are from 2020, but remain relevant in 2022!
+These are from 2020, but remain relevant today!

 Videos supporting each section are linked below.
 These use a different data set to demonstrate some of the ideas.
 You can download that dataset [here](../labs/ak-region-ethnicity.gpkg?raw=true), if you'd like to try following along.
 Video 'cuts' might overlap a little.